-Contact the USPS FSA Program To find out more about the Postal Service Flexible Spending Account Program, please call the FSA Customer Service Center toll-free at 1-800/842-2026 from 8:00 am to 10:00 PM, Eastern Time, Monday through Friday, to talk to a representative.
+Contact the USPS FSA Program To find out more about the Postal Service Flexible Spending Account Program, please call the FSA Customer Service Center toll-free at 1-800/842-2026 from 8:00 AM to 10:00 PM, Eastern Time, Monday through Friday, to talk to a representative.
+Postal employees who are hearing impaired may use a text messaging service (TDD) by calling toll-free 1-866/206-7810.